g0rbe/CEH/06_System_Hacking.md

 ### Clearing logs

-By clearing logs, all events logged during the compromise will be ereased.
+By clearing logs, all events logged during the compromise will be erased.

 Folder of log files: